music-suite/music-suite/docs/src/User-Guide.md

     $ cabal exec runhaskell -- Test.hs

-TODO you can copy-paste all examples from this file into the above template.
+You can copy-paste all examples from this file into the above template.
+Whatever value `music` is assigned to will be exported when you run the file.

 ### Using an interactive environment